 The business climate

 The study done by BOM and Buck indicates that work remains to be done when it comes to making company sites available, talent, and the business climate (rules, procedures, and taxes).
-Further, the complexities around nitrogen regulations and energy capacity can cause hesitancy and delays.
+Furthermore, the complexities around nitrogen regulations and energy capacity can cause hesitancy and delays.

 “The study done by BOM and Buck Consultants International confirms that Brabant can capitalize on opportunities to bring in new foreign business.
 Despite this year, companies' willingness to invest remains high.
 Due to the special circumstances, we see companies postponing, but not cancelling.
 We assume that we will be able to reap the rewards of these excellent prospects in the coming years.
 A competitive business climate is a requirement and The Netherlands and Brabant must continue to work on that “, says Brinkhoff.